zavalalabs/obsidian-toggl-integration/README.md

 You can find a full tutorial and reference on rendering time reports in the [plugin wiki](<https://github.com/mcndt/obsidian-toggl-integration/wiki/Toggl-Query-Language-(TQL)-Reference>).

+### Fork Additions to Reporting

+Reports now defensively handle early render while projects/clients/tags are still loading, avoiding crashes (formerly `Cannot read properties of undefined (reading 'find')`).
+Enrichment supports both `client_id` and legacy `cid` fields from the v9 API.

 ## Setup

 Configuring this plugin requires you to first request an API token from Toggl.
 More info on how to do this [can be found here](https://support.toggl.com/en/articles/3116844-where-is-my-api-token-located).

 To set up this plugin, simply enter your API token in the settings tab, click connect and select the Toggl Workspace you wish to use.

+If no workspace is selected, the fork will auto-select the first available workspace after a successful connection and save it to settings.

 ![settings](https://raw.githubusercontent.com/mcndt/obsidian-toggl-integration/master/settings.png)